ccgauche/OpenLearning/README.md

 # OpenLearning
 ## Introduction
 Open learning is a string pattern matcher than can learn to find regularities into strings.
-To use this you will need a database to "normal strings" like:
+To use this you will need a dataset of "normal strings" like:
 ### normal.txt
 ```
 Apple Tree